 Loud Noise Anxiety Symptoms

-Symptoms of loud noise anxiety include: Excessive barking, whining, drooling, panting and pacing.
+Symptoms of loud noise anxiety include: Excessive barking, whining, drooling, panting and pacing, full of distress.
 More serious symptoms include more destructive behavior like destroying property, chewing or urinating uncontrollably.

 Loud Noise Anxiety Treatment